springernature/vpat/nature-content-discovery.md

 </ul></td>
 <td>Supports</td>
 <td>
 The main search component in the page banner has a visually hidden label associated with the search input field.
 The "find a subject" search component on the subjects index page has a visible label.

-No other components on these pages require user input.
+No other components on the pages of this product accept user input.
 </td>
 </tr>
 <tr>